sondregronas/FeideUtstyrbase/README.md

 - [ ] Better README
 - [ ] `booking.html` is a mess.
 - [ ] Code cleanup / refactoring, it's a bit inconsistent right now.
+- [ ] Actual logo and favicon (currently a playstation shopping bag emoji)

 ## Dependencies
 Python Dependencies are listed in `requirements.txt`